xgallom/zengine/README.md

 ## License

-This project is licensed under the MIT license.
 A copy of the license is available in the [license file](LICENSE.md).